PocketChat/.github/profile/README.md

 # PocketChat Ecosystem

-Welcome to PocketChat - a secure, end-to-end encrypted messaging system that prioritizes privacy and user control.
+Welcome to PocketChat - a secure, end-to-end encrypted messaging system that prioritises privacy and user control.

 ## Overview